 How Does CHIRP Work?

 Unlike traditional sonars, CHIRP uses a series of frequencies that vary in length.
-When it comes to using CHIRP in fish finders, these transducers operate at a much lower frequency than your average sonar equipment that might be used for military purposes.
-The CHIRP’s extensive range of varying frequencies help to combine together and form a much more accurate and detailed image of what’s below your boat.
+When using CHIRP in fish finders, these transducers operate at a much lower frequency than your average sonar equipment that might be used for military purposes.
+I can confirm that CHIRP’s extensive range of varying frequencies helps create a much more accurate and detailed image of what’s below your boat.

-CHIRP sonar pulses can be as high as 117k and are said to be as much as 50 times stronger than the average pulse that is typically used in 2D sonar technology.
-The CHIRP system retrieves this data that bounces back from the system and compiles a pulse compression and pattern compilation that gives you an overall view of the different features that line the bottom of the particular body of water below your boat.
+CHIRP sonar pulses can be as high as 117k and are as much as 50 times stronger than the average pulse typically used in 2D sonar technology.
+The CHIRP system retrieves this data that bounces back from the system and compiles a pulse compression and pattern compilation that gives an overall view of the different features that line the bottom of the particular body of water below your boat.

-Newer CHIRP technology is now capable of being adjusted down to lower frequencies that are also combined with higher frequencies to create a more comprehensive image that cuts down on the amount of extra ‘noise’ that often happens with older sonar systems.
-Thanks to the variety of lower and higher frequencies, the CHIRP system is capable of reaching down to a much greater depth more quickly than other, more traditional systems.
+Newer CHIRP technology can now be adjusted to lower frequencies that are also combined with higher frequencies to create a more comprehensive image that cuts down on the amount of extra ‘noise’ that often happens with older sonar systems.
+Thanks to the variety of lower and higher frequencies, the CHIRP system can reach a much greater depth more quickly than other, more traditional systems.

-CHIRP sonar can be divided into high CHIRP or medium CHIRP, or even non-CHIRP sonar.
+CHIRP sonar can be divided into high CHIRP, medium CHIRP, or even non-CHIRP sonar.
 Each frequency has its own set of limitations and advantages and you should understand how each one will function in different environments.

-Medium CHIRP is designed to operate at 80-160kHz and is much more suitable for fishing in offshore environments when your boat is expected to scan a much greater section of water.
-Medium CHIRP is more useful when you are trying to scan larger areas more quickly and detect larger schools of fish that might be hanging out near reefs, shipwrecks or other deep water structures that often hold large numbers of fish.
+Medium CHIRP is designed to operate at 80-160kHz and is much more suitable for fishing in offshore environments when your boat is expected to scan a much greater water section.
+Medium CHIRP is more useful when I’m trying to scan larger areas more quickly and detect larger schools of fish that might be hanging out near reefs, shipwrecks, or other deep water structures that often hold large numbers of fish.

-One of the only downsides to using Medium CHIRP is that you’ll be getting less detail than you might with High CHIRP, which makes it difficult to tell just what type of fish you’re looking at in some cases.
-You won’t be able to view small objects with the same intense detail that High CHIRP offers, but Medium CHIRP is very useful when it comes to quickly sweeping over vast sections of water.
+One of the only downsides I’ve seen to using Medium CHIRP is that you’ll get less detail than you might with High CHIRP, making it difficult to tell what type of fish you’re looking at in some cases.
+I can’t view small objects with the same intense detail that High CHIRP offers, but Medium CHIRP is very useful for quickly sweeping over vast sections of water.

 Benefits of Using CHIRP Sonar

-Now that we’ve mentioned the specific capabilities that CHIRP Sonar offers, we will explain some of the obvious ways that it gives you a clear advantage on the water when compared with other types of sonar technology.
-CHIRP sonar is easily the most useful type of technology aside from SideScan or DownScan technology and the advantages that it offers are clear.
+Now that I’ve mentioned the specific capabilities CHIRP Sonar offers, we will explain some of the obvious ways it gives a clear advantage on the water compared to other types of sonar technology.
+CHIRP sonar is easily the most useful type of technology aside from SideScan or DownScan technology, and its advantages are clear.

 Offers a More In-Depth View

-One of the most obvious differences in CHIRP sonar and traditional 2D technology is that CHIRP allows you to obtain a much more in-depth view of what’s beneath your boat.
-Since it uses multiple frequencies, CHIRP sonar helps most experienced anglers differentiate between large species of game fish and smaller bait fish that the larger species might be chasing after.
+One of the most obvious differences between CHIRP sonar and traditional 2D technology is that CHIRP allows you to obtain a much more in-depth view of what’s beneath your boat.
+Since it uses multiple frequencies, CHIRP sonar helps me to differentiate between large species of game fish and smaller bait fish that the larger species might be chasing after.

-When using traditional 2D sonar, it might be hard to tell whether a reading represents a ball of bait fish or some type of underwater structure.
-However, with CHIRP sonar, you can typically tell the difference and adjust your strategy and approach accordingly.
+When using traditional 2D sonar, it might be hard to tell whether a reading represents a ball of bait fish or some underwater structure.
+However, with CHIRP sonar, I can typically tell the difference and adjust my strategy and approach accordingly.

-One of the most important qualities you look for in sonar equipment is the ability to provide readings for different kinds of fish.
-It’s also equally important to have detailed imaging for anything else that’s beneath your boat.
-Knowing where standing timber, brush piles, fallen trees and other structures are along the bottom can be a huge advantage to making better decisions about when and where you’re going to target fish in a certain area.
+One of the essential qualities you look for in sonar equipment is the ability to provide readings for different kinds of fish.
+It’s also equally important to have detailed imaging for anything beneath your boat.
+Knowing where standing timber, brush piles, fallen trees, and other structures are along the bottom gives me a huge advantage in making better decisions about when and where to target fish in a specific area.

-Using CHIRP sonar, you’ll be able to more easily tell the difference between a brush pile and a small school of fish or any other type of object below your boat.
-If you know there are a school of bass below your boat and you aren’t getting a bite with certain types of lures, you can reassess and use a different approach to gain a better understanding of what the fish will be more apt to strike at in these instances.
+Using CHIRP sonar, you can more easily distinguish between a brush pile and a small school of fish or any other type of object below your boat.
+If I know there is a school of bass around, and I’m not getting a bite with certain types of lures, I can reassess and use a different approach to understand better what the fish will be more apt to strike at in these instances.